tigoe/SensorExamples/ForceSensingPotentiometer/readme.md

 | 3 | V2 | 4 | A0 |

 Figure 3 shows the FSP03CE FSLP model connected to an Arduino Nano 33 IoT for use with the library.
+This is a round sensor, and sliding a finger across it produces position values from 0 to 360.
 This circuit will work with the [FSP03CE sketch](FSP03CE_example/FSP03CE_example.ino).
 The pins are connected as described in Table 2.
 In addition to the pins as described here, a 22 kilohm resistor connects pin A3 to pin A4.
 The Nano's pins are numbered in a U pattern as described above.

 ![Breadboard view  of an FSLP connected to an Arduino Nano 33 IoT](img/nano_FSP03CE_bb.png)